IBMStreams/streamsx.nlp/_docs/01_04-linear_classification.md

 ["Else"],[0.40863002,-0.58213577,-0.58213406],["Else","First","Second"],something else
 ```

-In the sample output the original text ?ibm Streams first? fits to trained model category ?First? with
+In the sample output the original text "ibm Streams first" fits to trained model category "First" with
 distance to hyperplane value 0.14259748.
-The other model categories (?Else? and ?Second?) do not fit with
+The other model categories ("Else" and "Second") do not fit with
 negative distance to hyperplane values.

 Original text "something else" fits to class "Else" with distance to hyperplane value 0.40863002.